opendata-swiss/metadata.swiss/opendata.swiss/ui/docs/cms/showcases.md

 ## Submitting showcases

-The [submission form](https://piveau-ln.zazukoians.org/de/showcases/submit) is accessible on the public website.
+The submission form is accessible on the [public website](https://piveau-ln.zazukoians.org/de/showcases/submit).

 ![](images/showcase-form.png)

+To submit a form, it is required to select the type and image on the "General" tab.
+It is also necessary to provide at least a title and description in one or more languages.
+Missing languages would be filled in by editors later, using decap Content Manager.